10-3-pursuit/lab-intro-to-express-request/README.md

 - Fork & Clone the [Lab Intro to Express Request Frontend](https://github.com/10-3-pursuit/lab-intro-to-express-request-frontend).

-- In your `App.jsx`...After you have set up your React environment,
+- Setup your React environment

-- Use `fetch` to call all of the pokemon from your backend.
+- Make a `fetch` call to your backend, in your `App.jsx`, that GETS all of the pokemon.

-- Display the information of your choice from each pokemon object.
-Include each image.
+- For each pokemon, display the image and any information of your choice on the view.

+---

+#### To Submit:

 - Push to your Github
 - Create a pull request